Music Director – Angela Kay MBE

 Originally known in Nottingham as a mezzo soprano soloist, Angela’s career developed first into choral and then into orchestral conducting.
 She has conducted many of the major works from the choral repertoire to critical acclaim, including Brahms’ Requiem, Bernstein’s Chichester Psalms, Vaughan Williams’ Sea Symphony, Orff’s Carmina Burana, Verdi’s Requiem and Bach’s St Matthew Passion.
 In July 2003, Angela received an honorary Masters degree from Nottingham Trent University in recognition of her services to Music Education.

-Rachel has spent the last 5 years working in the USA as a soloist, choral singer, vocal coach and singing teacher.
-She is now thrilled to be back in her homeland, starting this new venture with MfE and continuing her work as a vocal and choral animateur.
-She lives in West Bridgford with her husband, Henry and her two young children, George and Stella.
+Rachel spent five years working in the USA as a soloist, choral singer, vocal coach and singing teacher.
+She is thrilled to be back in her homeland continuing her work as a conductor and vocal and choral animateur with MfE.
+She lives in West Bridgford with her husband, Henry and thier two young children, George and Stella.

 Accompanist – Angela Foan